flor14/cryptocurrencyeda/README.md

 # cryptocurrencyeda

-A package to analyze historical cryptocurrency prices and performance
+This is a Python package to analyze historical cryptocurrency prices and performance through simple exploratory data analysis including calculations and plotting.
+Data is sourced from Yahoo Finance.
+There are four functions that are included in this python package which are described in more detail below.
+Cryptocurrency investors and enthusiasts can use this package to analyze cryptocurrencies of interest.

 There are existing Python libraries to access information of cryptocurrency such as [cryptocompare](https://github.com/lagerfeuer/cryptocompare) and [cryptofeed](https://github.com/bmoscon/cryptofeed).
 There are also existing Python libraries to visualize financial data such as [mplfinance](https://github.com/matplotlib/mplfinance).
 Therefore, here we want to build a simple and integrated Python library for accessing, analyzing, and visualizing cryptocurrency.

 ## Function Included

-There are four functions that are included in this python package.
 ## Installation

 ```bash